Skip to main content

 We are hard at work making important changes to our system!
 The current district staff and board inherited an old water/wastewater system with minimal replacements and repairs.
 This reality has presented various challenges, but also the chance to make meaningful improvements to benefit our community for the future.

 The district is completing a comprehensive audit of its infrastructure to ensure we understand our system and its current needs.
-Our current and outlined projects (listed below) are necessary to modernize the system, prevent future violations and make our system more structurally sound for possible inclusion into or partnership with a neighboring water district.
+Our current and outlined projects (listed below) are necessary to modernize the system, prevent future violations and make our system more structurally sound for possible partnerships with neighboring water districts.

 Project Costs